sophiaachungg/constitutional-ai/README.md

 **Constitutional AI proves you can use a weaker model + explicit principles to supervise a stronger model, reducing dependence on expensive human feedback.**

 ### Key Metrics
-- Elo scores from crowdworker comparisons (Figure 2)
 - RL-CAI achieves better harmlessness without sacrificing helpfulness
 - Model is non-evasive (explains why it won't help with harmful requests)
+- Elo scores from crowdworker comparisons

 ## Discussion